 The report states: “Similar degrees of pathological symptoms were noticed to occur from the lowest to the highest doses suggesting a threshold effect.
-This corresponds to levels likely to arise from consumption or environmental exposure, such as either 11% GM maize in food, or 50ng/L of glyphosate in R-formulation [the lowest concentration of Roundup in the rats’ drinking water] as can be found in some contaminated drinking tap water, and which falls within authorized limits.”
+This corresponds to levels likely to arise from consumption or environmental In many Las Vegas casino s you’ll find Keno lounges specifically specified for enjoying the sport. exposure, such as either 11% GM maize in food, or 50ng/L of glyphosate in R-formulation [the lowest concentration of Roundup in the rats’ drinking water] as can be found in some contaminated drinking tap water, and which falls within authorized limits.”

 - Up to 50% of males and 70% of females died prematurely (before deaths could be put down to normal aging) compared with only 30% and 20% in the control group.

 - Across all treatments and both sexes, researchers found treated rats developed 2-3 times more large cancers than the control group.

 - By the beginning of the 24th month 50%-80% of females in all treated groups had developed cancers, with up to three tumours per animal.
 Only 30% of the controls were affected.

 - The first large detectable cancers appeared after four and seven months in males and females respectively but only after 14 months in the control group.
 However, the majority of cancers were only detectable after 18 months.